anderslanglands/alShaders2/README.md

 ## Requirements

 * Arnold 5.0.1 or later
-* On Windows, the Visual Studio 2015 redistributable is required.
+* (Windows) Visual Studio 2015 Redistributable.
-* TODO: Add Linux and OS X requirements.

 ## Documentation for Users

 * [Main Cryptomatte for Arnold 5 shader documentation](/docs/cryptomatte.md)
-* Usage in *toA plugins (Helpfully provided by Solid Angle):
+* Usage in \*toA plugins (Helpfully provided by Solid Angle):
   * [MtoA (Maya)](https://support.solidangle.com/display/A5AFMUG/Cryptomatte)
   * [HtoA (Houdini)](https://support.solidangle.com/display/A5AFHUG/Cryptomatte)
   * [C4DtoA (Cinema 4D)](https://support.solidangle.com/display/A5AFCUG/Cryptomatte)
   * [3DSMaxToA (3D Studio Max)](https://support.solidangle.com/display/A5AF3DSUG/Cryptomatte)
 * Nuke and Fusion documentation found in the [Main Cryptomatte repo](https://github.com/Psyop/Cryptomatte), as are links to Fnordware ProEXR builds and others.

 ## Documentation for Developers

 ### Building from source

 This project uses CMake >= 2.8 to build.
 It has been tested on Mac OS X >=10.7, Windows 7 with MSVC++2015 and Centos6 with gcc4.4.
 On Windows, cmake-gui is recommended.

+Distributed builds are built with the following:
+* (Linux): Centos6.9 GCC 7.3.1 + Developer Toolset 7
+* (Windows): MSVC 14 (2015) Win64
+* (OS X): OS X 10.9

 #### Set ARNOLD_ROOT and (optionally) install directories